ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 - Weekday peak traffic increases over 45%-50% from pre-lockdown levels,
 - A 30% increase in upstream traffic over their pre-pandemic levels, and
 - A steady increase in the overall volume of DDoS traffic, with amounts exceeding the pre-pandemic levels by 40%.
 (He attributed this increase to the significant rise in gaming-related DDoS attacks ({{LabovitzDDoS}}), as gaming usage also increased.)

+Subsequently, the Inernet Architecture Board (IAB) held a COVID-19 Network Impacts Workshop {{IABcovid}} in November 2020.
+Given a larger number of reports and more time to reflect, the following observations from the draft workshop report are worth considering.

+- Participants describing different types of networks reported different kinds of impacts, but all types of networks saw impacts.
+- Mobile networks saw traffic reductions and residential networks saw significant increases.
+- Reported traffic increases from ISPs and IXPs of 15-20 percent within a few weeks matched the usual traffic growth rate for most years.
+- The usage pattern changed significantly as work-from-home and videoconferencing usage peaked during normal work hours, which would have typically been off-peak hours with adults at work and children at school.
+One might expect that the peak would have had more impact on networks if it had happened during typical evening peak hours for video streaming applications.
+- The increase in daytime bandwidth consumption reflected both significant increases in "essential" applications such as videoconferencing and VPNs, and entertainment applications as people watched videos or played games.
+- At the IXP-level, it was observed that port utilization increased.
+This phenomenon is mostly explained by a higher traffic demand from residential users.

 #Adaptive Bitrate